Skip to main content

 Object number2023-13

 DescriptionSilver trophy pitcher similar in form to a cream pot, but in a grand scale.
 Tall helmet-shaped body of swollen rectangular section with a convex band and a milled one of an undulating grape vine, both at the junction with the neck.
-One side bears an engraved inscription while the other carries an engraved racecourse scene, replete with an American flag, centered around a cast applique of two galloping horses and their jockeys, running neck and neck.
+One side bears an engraved inscription while the other carries an engraved racecourse scene, replete with a 27-star American flag, centered around a cast applique of two galloping horses and their jockeys, running neck and neck.
 Set atop a stepped rectangular foot bottomed with a strip of the same milled banding, to which it is joined by a very narrow neck.

 Its high, everted pouring lip is edged with an applied gadrooned band that terminates in an even higher horse's head crest.
 Of hollow repoussé construction, the details of the horsehead are applied, chased, and engraved.
 Cast "S" scroll handle topped with an acanthus scroll ending in a flower.
 Two leaves grow up the lower portion of the handle, which terminates in a flower with a scrolled projection.

-Label TextWon in an October, 1810 race by a horse named Madison, this silver pitcher stands tall as the earliest known Virginia-made racing trophy.
+Label TextWon in an October 1810 race by a horse named Madison, this silver pitcher stands tall as the earliest known Virginia-made racing trophy.
 Likely named after James Madison, the sitting President of the United States, the winner was one of the prize racehorses in the stable of Burwell Bassett Wilkes (1757-1815) of Brunswick County, Virginia.
 Wilkes, a Revolutionary War veteran, turned to farming and breeding horses at his plantation dubbed "Charlie's Hope," in the succeeding decades.

 Between 1805 and early 1815, Tidewater area newspapers are filled with accounts of the races Wilkes' horses ran, winning some and losing others.
 Madison's victory was certainly his greatest equestrian triumph, achieved at the racecourse at New-Market in Petersburg and worth a $400 cash prize.
 In an era before ready-made trophies were awarded at the finish line, Wilkes had his stakes converted into this monumental and unparalleled piece of early Virginia silver hollowware.